 - No face ID

-The iPhone SE (2nd gen) is Apple’s cheapest iPhone, and it’s a seriously good option for those looking for an iPhone bargain.
-For sub £500, you get 2019’s A13 Bionic Chip, a functional design, a decent screen, and a very good 12MP camera that handles daylight shots with vibrancy and accurate colour reproduction.
+The iPhone SE (2nd gen) is Apple’s most affordable modern iPhone.
+It’s a seriously good option for anyone on a budget.
+For sub £500, you get the A13 Bionic Chip, a functional design, a decent screen, and a very good 12MP camera that handles bright daylight shots with vibrancy and accurate colour reproduction.

 Read our full iPhone SE (2nd gen) review.